AhmedAmine23/AhmedAmine23/README.md

 - 🎓 **M.Sc. student** in Electronic Engineering at the Università degli Studi di Genova
 - 🧩 **Focused on** the hardware–software boundary — RTOS firmware, sensor systems and edge computing
-- 🔬 **Also into** analog / VLSI IC design — op-amps, oscillators, verified in Cadence Virtuoso
+- 🔬 **Also into** analog IC design, sensor technologies and electronic devices — from op-amps and oscillators to real-world sensor interfacing
 - 🌍 **Genoa-based, Tunisia-born**, working across French, English, Arabic and Italian
 - 👇 **My work lives in the pinned repositories below**